judepayne/dictim.server/README.md

 ## Deploying

-There are two options for deploying dictim server: as a standalone microservice jar or as a container (that has the microservice running within it).
+There are two options for deploying dictim server: as a standalone microservice jar or as a container (has the microservice running within it).

 ### Configuration before building